-We are using Graphite for one part of our monitoring in the company where I'm currently working at and unfortunately our sources are not able to tag the different metrics.
-So we have to somehow declare groups with hosts and other parameters, to be able to nicely differ/choose between the different hosts/groups in a dashboard.
+We are using for example Graphite, Prometheus and Elasticsearch for monitoring the systems and saving metrics in the company where I’m currently working at and unfortunately for example the data in the different sources is saved with different formatted hostnames etc., also there is currently no real nice way to tag or group different hosts consistently through all those datasources.
+So we needed something to be able to declare groups with hosts and other parameters to nicely differ/choose between the different hosts/groups in a dashboard.

 Prerequisites